Arkansas Lawmaker Seeks Legal Opinion On Prediction Markets Like Kalshi

 “Just changing the name of what you do is not changing what you’re doing any more than a bank robber changing his name to a bank withdrawal specialist changes what he’s doing,” King said.

-In states where sports betting technically is “illegal,” users still can go onto Kalshi and put money on a “yes” or “no” answer to questions about which NFL team will win the Super Bowl and much more.
+In states where sports betting is technically “illegal,” users can still go onto Kalshi and put money on a “yes” or “no” answer to questions about which NFL team will win the Super Bowl and much more.
 Sports betting is legal in most states but not in the two most-populated states, California and Texas.

 In Arkansas, sports betting is legal at sportsbooks inside the state’s three casinos and on mobile devices such as cellphones.
 Each Arkansas casino has its own branded mobile sports-betting app authorized by the state.